-Impact identified and group(s) affected Action planned Include actions relating to: Expected outcome Measure of success Lead officer and timeframe mitigation measuresgetting further researchgetting further data/consultation NB: These actions must now be transferred to service or business p lans and monitored/reviewe d to ensure they achieve the outcomes identified.
-All - project meeting the needs of all groups This project has its own equalities policy & action plan that will be monitored through the life time of the project See project equalities action plan See project equalities action plan Mark Gwynne Sep 2018 - Dec 2020 All - meeting needs and allowing access Monitor profiles of participants and equality strands to ensure awareness of minority group learners and adapt project delivery if relevant.
-Delivery of all training is inclusive and equal Positive feedback Completion rates of minority group learners aligned with all other learners Mark Gwynne Sep 2018 - Dec 2020 All - supporting learning Training materials inclusive for all learner groups Delivery of all training is inclusive and equal Positive feedback Completion rates of minority group learners aligned with all other learners Mark Gwynne Sep 2018 - Dec 2020 All - meeting neds and allowing access Project staff will receive full induction training to raise awareness of equality, diversity and inclusion All aspects of the project are inclusive and promote equality and diversity Positive feedback Completion rates of minority group learners aligned with all other learners Mark Gwynne Sep 2018 - Dec 2020 RACE - language barrier Signpost to English for Speakers of Other Languages courses Improved language skills Learners with language barriers accessing all training including basic skills Mark Gwynne Sep 2018 - Dec 2020 Sex/Gender/Carers - access to learning for carers Training to be run at various locations across the County and during evenings and/or weekends Improved engagement with carers Completion rates of carers aligned with all other learners.
-Mark Gwynne Sep 2018 - Dec 2020

-if required Attendance from this group on training programmes high
+Impact identified and group(s) affected Action planned Include actions relating to: • mitigation measures • getting further research • getting further data/consultation Expected outcome Measure of success Lead officer and timeframe NB: These actions must now i be transferred to service or business p lans and monitored/reviewe d to ensure they achieve the outcomes identified.
+All - project meeting the needs of all groups All - meeting needs and allowing access Monitor profiles of participants and equality strands to ensure awareness of minority group learners and adapt project delivery if relevant.
+Delivery of all training is inclusive and equal Positive feedback Completion rates of minority group learners aligned with all other learners Mark Gwynne Apr 2018 - Dec 2021 All - supporting learning Training materials inclusive for all learner groups Delivery of all training is inclusive and equal Positive feedback Completion rates of minority group learners aligned with all other learners Mark Gwynne Apr 2018 - Dec 2021 All - meeting neds and allowing access All Training Providers used will have had full training to raise awareness of equality, diversity and inclusion All aspects of the project are inclusive and promote equality and diversity Positive feedback Completion rates of minority group learners aligned with all other learners Mark Gwynne Apr 2018 - Dec 2021 RACE - language barrier Signpost to English for Speakers of Other Languages courses Improved language skills Learners with language barriers accessing all training including basic skills Mark Gwynne Apr 2018 - Dec 2021 Sex/Gender/Carers - access to learning for carers Training to be run at various locations across the County and during evenings and/or weekends if required Improved engagement with carers Completion rates of carers aligned with all other learners.
+Attendance from this Mark Gwynne Apr 2018 - Dec 2021 group on training programmes high -- -- -- -------------------------------------- --

 This EqIA has been signed off by:

 Lead Equality Impact Assessment officer: Date:

 Head of Service or Business Manager: Date:

 Review date: